-I have a problem with a Trane hydro air unit wit a Taco zone valve.
+I have a problem with a Trane hydro air unit with a Taco zone valve.

 [Home owner] First of all, thank you for providing this valuable service.
 I used your free instruction pages for troubleshooting Taco valves (and fixed one using your instructions).
-Now I have a more complicated problem I need your help with, so I am using the Open Dialog service.
+Now I have a more complicated problem I need your help with, so I am using the 24/7 Help Line.

 Hereís the problem.
 We have a hydro air system with multiple zones, Trane air handlers, and Ecobee 4 thermostats.
 Everything used to work fine until we decided to replaced two of the the noisy Honeywell zone valves with Taco valves.